Skip to main content

 )

-Once the database is ready, you can create external collections in it.
-An external collection maps its columns to the data files you specify and attaches on-demand compute resources for the searches in that collection.
+Once the database is ready, you can create managed collections in it.
+Unlike an external collection that maps collection columns to external data files, a managed collection asks you to import data for significant performance gains.

 from pymilvus import MilvusClient, DataType